pic-man749/Arduino_MAX7219_Library/README.md

 This library aims to control Dot Matrix Display using MAX7219 module like Processing.

+You can use more than 4 Dot Matrix Module(Up to 255 * 255 or as far as memory permits).

+Furthermore, you can freely decide the arrangement of modules.
+For example, if you have 4 Dot Matrix module, any of these arrangements can be used : 1 * 4, 2 * 2, 4 * 1.

 Hardware example:

 * [MAX7219 Dot Matrix Module 4 in One Display - COLORMIX](https://www.gearbest.com/other-accessories/pp_1257191.html?wid=1433363)